rahulrai-in/thecloudblog/tcb/content/post/Monitoring Health of ASPNET Core Background Services with TCP Probes on Kubernetes/index.md

 ## Health Check Service

 You can add custom health checks to your application by implementing the `IHealthCheck` interface, which requires defining the `CheckHealthAsync` method.
 The following health check implementation always reports the application state as healthy.
-You can add custom logic to this method to return an appropriate response denoting the actual health of the service.
+You can add custom logic to this method to return an appropriate response, denoting the actual health of the service.

 ```cs
 public Task<HealthCheckResult> CheckHealthAsync(HealthCheckContext context,